gipsoncoa/gipsoncoa.github.io/README.md

 # Blog
-A site for figuring things out
+The site for figuring things out